byyuurin/eslint-config/README.md

 type foo = { bar: 2 }
 ```

-This preset will automatically rename the plugins also for your custom configs.
+Since v1.1.0, this preset will automatically rename the plugins also for your custom configs.
 You can use the original prefix to override the rules directly.

 ### Rules Overrides